Nicholas and Sarah Hopper Lee

 Intervening history is too lengthy for recital in this paper.
 Joseph Lee, related to the Revolutionary Lees, was born in Cape May County, New Jersey, about 1781.
 When some 30 years of age he married Amy Lunbeck.
 In 1817 with their first child Jonathan Johnson Lee they moved to Pike county, Ohio, where were born Nicholas, Richard, Joseph Dunn Bradford and several daughters.

-Five High School Youths Brave Sands, Rain, Ocean During 105 Mile Hike
+Five High School Youths Brave Oregon Coast During 105 Mile Hike

 Hike Down Coast Proves Hilarious